As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 The Classic line is where Evolution's value proposition is most obvious.
 A Classic 4 Plus at $6,795 includes a lithium battery, 9-inch touchscreen, LED lights, Bluetooth, and a backup camera.
 Try finding that feature set from Club Car or EZGO for under $12,000.

-The Classic 2 Plus is Evolution's entry-level model and the cheapest lithium golf cart on the market from a major brand.
-It seats two, tops out at 19 mph (25 mph with the LSV package), and comes with 14-inch alloy wheels.
+The Classic 2 Plus is still shown in Evolution's official pricing list at $6,695, but it is marked as a legacy/discontinued model.
+It seats two, tops out at 19 mph in standard configuration, and comes with 14-inch alloy wheels.

 Best for: Budget-conscious families and anyone who wants the most features for the least money.
 This is the model to compare against the ICON i40 and Club Car Onward.